CDC panel advances plan for mix-and-match booster vaccines for COVID-19

-Advisers to the Centers for Disease Control and Prevention endorsed a booster plan Thursday for all three COVID-19 vaccines, nudging forward a strategy to let Americans mix and match brands to bolster their defenses and avoid rare, though serious, side effects linked to vaccine technologies deployed in the U.S.
+Advisers to the Centers for Disease Control and Prevention endorsed a booster plan Thursday for all three COVID-19 vaccines, nudging forward a strategy to let Americans mix and match brands to bolster their defenses and avoid rare, though severe, side effects linked to vaccine technologies deployed in the U.S.

 The CDC Advisory Committee on Immunization Practices voted 15-0 to approve a half-dose booster of the Moderna vaccine alongside a previously approved full-dose Pfizer booster.